Cervest/ds-generative-reflectance-fusion/docs/drafts/introduction.md

 - Satellites sensors capture terrestrial surface reflectance at various spatiotemporal resolutions.

 - In general a trade-off between temporal and spatial resolution is faced.
 Sensors with large scanning swath cover wide regions at once, resulting in a poor spatial resolution, but tend to have a great revisit frequency.
-Inversely, sensors with higher spatial resolution can scan tighter regions, providing finer views, but take longer to revisit a given site.
+Inversely, sensors with higher spatial resolution can scan tighter regions, providing finer views, but take longer to revisit.

 - In order to overcome limited access to free Earth observation with spatial and temporal resolutions suited for land-cover monitoring, it is yet possible to combine images at different resolutions to synthetize mixed products with adequate resolution characteristics to assist decision makers with detailed information in a timely manner.